WhatToBecome

 Researching for this Babbel review, we learned that you don’t have to take the test.

-Instead, you are free to choose the module you want (Newcomer, Beginner I, Beginner II, or Advanced).
+Instead, you can choose the module you want (Newcomer, Beginner I, Beginner II, or Advanced).
 However, if you take the placement test, you will automatically be placed in the module that best suits your current language skills.
-And if you’re not satisfied with the offered module, you can simply jump to another one.

 Note that every language has different programs and that the number of courses you can take varies.
 For example, the Dutch language offers 20 lessons, while Spanish offers 60.